bitweb-project/bitweb/doc/developer-notes.md

 A few guidelines for modifying existing RPC interfaces:

 - It's preferable to avoid changing an RPC in a backward-incompatible manner, but in that case, add an associated `-deprecatedrpc=` option to retain previous RPC behavior during the deprecation period.
 Backward-incompatible changes include: data type changes (e.g. from `{"warnings":""}` to `{"warnings":[]}`, changing a value from a string to a number, etc.), logical meaning changes of a value, key name changes (e.g. `{"warning":""}` to `{"warnings":""}`), or removing a key from an object.
 Adding a key to an object is generally considered backward-compatible.
 Include a release note that refers the user to the RPC help for details of feature deprecation and re-enabling previous behavior.
-[Example RPC help](https://github.com/bitcoin/bitcoin/blob/94f0adcc/src/rpc/blockchain.cpp#L1316-L1323).
+[Example RPC help](id changing an RPC in a backward-incompatible manner, but in that case, add an associated `-deprecatedrpc=` option to retain previous RPC behavior during the deprecation period.
+Backward-incompatible changes include: data type changes (e.g. from `{"warnings":""}` to `{"warnings":[]}`, changing a value from a string to a number, etc.), logical meaning changes of a value, or key name changes (e.g. `{"warning":""}` to `{"warnings":""}`).
+Adding a key to an object is generally considered backward-compatible.
+Include a release note that refers the user to the RPC help for details of feature deprecation and re-enabling previous behavior.
+[Example RPC help](https://github.com/bitweb-project/bitweb/blob/94f0adcc/src/rpc/blockchain.cpp#L1316-L1323).

   - *Rationale*: Changes in RPC JSON structure can break downstream application compatibility.
 Implementation of `deprecatedrpc` provides a grace period for downstream applications to migrate.
 Release notes provide notification to downstream users.